ShanieshaJ/peri-weather-app-react/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+### `npm install bootstrap`

+Install Bootstrap in your Node.js powered apps with the [npm package](https://www.npmjs.com/package/bootstrap).

+The bootstrap module itself exports all of our plugins.
+You can manually load Bootstrap’s plugins individually by loading using the `import bootstrap/dist/css/bootstrap.css` from node-modules folder in the index.js.

+## Important facts to remember

+For naming directory folder or packages rules:
+- All characters must be in lowercase only, **not** uppercase or mixed or uppercase/lowercase
+- The name length must be greater than zero
+- Should not contain any leading or trailing spaces
+- Must contain hyphens ( - ) (It cannot be Peri Weather App React.
+It must be peri-weather-app-react only)
+- Must not contain any non-safe-URL characters (Since the name is going to be part of the URL)
+- Cannot contain any period or understore characters in the naming the directory or package

+If you create a new folder for future projects.
+It **MUST** go inside the src folder since you are using Create React App.

+It cannot be outside of the src folder, or else will display this error message: You attempted to import `../../public/images/Galaxy.jpg` which falls outside of the project `src/` directory.
+Relative imports outside of `src/` are not supported.

+This is the special restriction added by developers of create-react-app.
+It is implemented in `ModuleScopePlugin` to ensure files reside in `src/`.
+That plugin ensures that relative imports from app's source directory don't reach outside of it.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).